abdelrahman-elkady/se-tutorial/lab-7.md

 sudo apt-get install libcap2-bin sudo setcap cap_net_bind_service=+ep /usr/local/bin/node
 ```
-Another server is running on teh existing port
+Another server is running on the existing port
-- make sure you stopp all servers if you where using forever adn switched to pm2 `forever stopall`
+- make sure you stopp all servers if you where using forever and switched to pm2 `forever stopall`
 - you could kill all node processs by typing `killall node`

-Remember you can debug the bash cript by simply running in the termianl each command one by one.
+Remember you can debug the bash script by simply running in the termianl each command one by one.

 ### Setting up your CI and CD